LHAGELS/LHAGELS.github.io/_pages/1_about.md

   image: ""
 ---

-I'm studying the master "Data Science and Marketing Analytics" at the Erasmus University in Rotterdam.
+Currently I am studying "Data Science and Marketing Analytics" at the Erasmus University Rotterdam.